 Strip adjustment requires accurate alignment of overlapping point clouds from neighboring swaths.
 Probabilistic approaches provide automatic ways of computing the geometric transformation between such datasets while being robust to occlusions and noise.

-Managing uncertainty properly allows not only to propagate errors, but to preserve information by using error structure (e.g. covariances).
 Understanding how uncertainty affects 3D points helps perform the alignment in optimal conditions, as most accurate points are given the largest weight.
-Uncertainty estimates do not come with the data, so we have to compute them when needed.
+Uncertainty estimates do not come with the data, so we have to compute them automatically when needed.